rmngp/apidocs/README.md

 RMN-GP API docs
 ===============

 This repository contains the documentation to use RMN-GP's API.
-It should be available in HTML form at http://doc.labrmngp.fr/, but if you need to update the docs, read on.
+It is available in HTML form at http://doc.labrmngp.fr/, but if you need to update the docs, read on.
+Your pull-requests and suggestions are welcome!

 Getting Started
 ---------------